 Program Description Eligibility Maximum Monthly Benefits Provisions For Children In Care Child Benefits cont'd.
-I I Ontario Child Benefit (OCB) The Ontario Child Benefit was announced in July 2007.
+Ontario Child Benefit (OCB) The Ontario Child Benefit was announced in July 2007.
 It is a new, non-taxable benefit that goes to low-income families with children under 18.
 Benefits are combined with the federal Canada Child Tax Benefit.
-To be eligible, the family must: • have one or more children under the age of 18 • be their primary caregiver • file their taxes each year • register each child for the Canada Child Tax Benefit.
-In 2007: Initial one time lump sum payment of up to \$250 per child July 2008 to June 2009: up to \$50 per child July 2009: up to \$91.67 per child The Ontario government has promised to increase the benefit to \$109.17 per child by December 2013 at the latest.
-The amount of the benefit is based on family income.
-Families with an adjusted family net income of \$20,000 or less get the maximum benefit.
-In June 2008 the Ontario government announced the Ontario Child Benefit Equivalent.
+To be eligible, the family must: have one or more children under the age of 18 be their primary caregiver file their taxes each year register each child for the Canada Child Tax Benefit be a resident of Ontario In 2007: Initial one time lump sum payment of up to \$250 per child July 2008 to June 2009: up to \$50 per child July 2009: up to \$91.67 per child July 2013: up to \$100.83 per child July 2014: \$109.17 per child In June 2008 the Ontario government announced the Ontario Child Benefit Equivalent.
 This pays the maximum Ontario Child Benefit to Children's Aid Societies for children in their care.
-The funds support an Activities Program and a Savings Program.
-The Activities Program includes learning and recreation based on individual needs.
+The funds support an Activities Program and a Savings Program includes learning and recreation based on individual needs.
 The Savings Program is for eligible youth aged 15 to 17 when they are leaving care.
 They must have been in care for at least 12 consecutive months.
 They must meet certain requirements (e.g., acquire financial skills, have a bank account) in order for the funds to be released to them.
-If these requirements are not met, the funds may be released in part to the youth.
+If these requirements are not met, the funds may be released in part to the youth and a third party, or in full to a third party on behalf of the youth.
 Funds are to be released within 6 months of the youth leaving care.
 At the current benefit level, a youth could receive \$3,300 upon leaving care.
 Money received through the Savings Program will not reduce OSAP loans.
 Canada Pension Plan (CPP) Children's Benefits Benefits are paid to the child or children of disabled or deceased CPP contributors.
+All CPP benefits are taxable.
 The disabled or deceased parent(s) must have made sufficient contributions to the Canada Pension Plan.
 Each child who receives benefits must be under 18.
 After turning 18, youth can continue to receive benefits up until they turn 25, if they are attending school full time at a recognized institution.
-January to December 2010: \$214.85 for the year Benefits are indexed annually.
+January to December 2012: \$224.62 (flat rate).
+Benefits are indexed annually.
+If both parents or guardians meet the contributory requirements, two child benefits are paid.
 Payments are issued to the Children's Aid Society for children up to age 18.
 Children 18 to 25 who are still in school full-time receive the benefits directly.